Sole proprietorship vs. LLC: What's the difference?

-Considering there is no legal difference between the owner of the sole proprietorship and the business itself, the owner carries unlimited liability.
+Since there is no legal difference between the owner of the sole proprietorship and the business itself, the owner carries unlimited liability.
 Practically speaking, this means that if your business is sued, you will be responsible for paying any claimants and fees out of your own pocket.
-This also means your personal assets could be seized to pay off said fees.
+Your personal assets could be seized to pay off said fees.

 LLCs are entities legally separate from their members.
 Suppose your business is sued or required to pay certain fees.
 In that case, only the business will be required to fulfill those fiduciary obligations, not you personally – unless you have signed a personal guarantee.